civican/legisinfo/42-1/bills/C-58/bill_text.md

 ### Section 46

-    **Despite** any other Act of Parliament, any privilege under the law of evidence, **solicitor-client privilege or the professional secrecy of advocates and notaries and litigation privilege**, the Court may, in the course of any proceedings before **it** arising from an application under section 41, 42 or 44, examine any record to which this **Part** applies that is under the control of a government institution, and no such record may be withheld from the Court on any grounds.
+    Despite any other Act of Parliament, any privilege under the law of evidence, solicitor-client privilege or the professional secrecy of advocates and notaries and litigation privilege, the Court may, in the course of any proceedings before it arising from an application under section 41, 42 or 44, examine any record to which this Part applies that is under the control of a government institution, and no such record may be withheld from the Court on any grounds.

   **(2)** Section 46 of the Act is replaced by the following: